WiFi Connection Troubleshooting Guide

 The Connection Indicator

-In Cascable for iOS the Connection Indicator is located at the top of the remote control screen on iPhone, and at the top left of all screens on iPad.
+In Cascable Studio the Connection Indicator is located at the top of the remote control screen on iPhone, and at the top left of all screens on iPad and Mac.

 You can tap on the Connection Indicator to adjust connection settings, connect to a camera (if Cascable isn’t set to connect automatically) and disconnect from the connected camera.